 Affiliates can produce a wide variety of content to promote your business.
 Some are active on social media platforms like YouTube or Instagram, while others focus on content writing and newsletters.

 Publishers that work with SEO and content can help boost brand awareness about your products in organic search and social channels.
 Quality content also helps inform and educate your potential buyers.

 Paid advertising specialists

 PPC affiliate marketers can help drive traffic to your site in a short amount of time.
-Since advertising costs are done upfront, PPC affiliates work with ROAS (return on ad spend) to figure out how profitable your offer is.
+Since advertising costs are paid upfront, PPC affiliates work with ROAS (return on ad spend).
 These marketers are found on affiliate networks but can also be part of in-house affiliate programs.

 What activities can work for your business?

 There is a wide variety of activities affiliates can do for your business.
 What marketing activities would fit best for you depends on your product and company and what results you are aiming at.
 Are you looking for purchases or trials?
 Or maybe you’re interested in getting more educational content for your products.